metacall/gsoc-2023/README.md

 **Expected outcomes**: An embeddable library that can be used for locally testing MetaCall projects as if they were hosted on the FaaS.

-**Possible mentors**: Thomas Rory Gummerson, Jose Antonio Dominguez, Alexandre Gimenez Fernandez, Vicente Eduardo Ferrer Garcia
+**Possible mentors**: Thomas Rory Gummerson, Jose Antonio Dominguez, Alexandre Gimenez Fernandez

 **Resources**:
  - MetaCall FaaS TypeScript reimplementation repository: https://github.com/metacall/faas